wisharya/daily-logs/README.md

-The to-do related to my job and personal life.
+To-do related to my job.
 All of my to-do goes to the issues.